-There were examples of good practice found throughout the inspection in relation to staff recruitment, training and development, adult safeguarding and risk management.
+There were examples of good practice found throughout the inspection in relation to staff recruitment, training and development.
 The care records were well maintained and there was evidence of good communication with relevant stakeholders.
 Care and support was provided in an individualised manner.
 The agency promoted the involvement of service users.
 There were good governance and management arrangements in place, which focused on quality improvement initiatives and maintaining good working relationships.